By James Wilson · Oct 1, 2025

 Monitoring Specific Services

-How do I monitor an API?
+How do I monitor an API properly?

-How do I monitor an SSL certificate?
+How do I monitor SSL certificates?

-• 25 / 587 / 465 (SMTP): Email sending
+• 25 / 587 / 465: SMTP.
+Email sending

-• 6379 (Redis): Cache and message queue
+• 6379: Redis.
+Cache and queue

 How do I monitor a game server?

-Can I monitor a website behind a login?
+Can I monitor pages that require login?

 What is a good response time?